Audio Version [click the globe to change language]

 So the first job was to set up some ads.
-It all starts with the ads, because they bring visibility.Visibility in Amazon is what enables sales.Click To Tweet
+It all starts with the ads, because they get you visibility.Visibility in Amazon is what enables sales.Click To Tweet

 That’s where I started.
-I put down a little bit of money to start with and I gauged my next move based on whether sales happened.
+I put down a little bit of money to start with and I gauged my next move based on whether sales happened (or not).

-Once you see that the product has some traction and you’re actually profitable, you up your daily budget on the ads and you keep your eye on the numbers.
+Once you see that the product has some traction and you’re actually profitable, you increase your daily budget on the ads and you keep your eye on the numbers.

-You must be getting sales for this to work because if everyone’s clicking on your ads but no one’s actually buying the product, then this strategy isn’t going to work.
+You must be getting sales for this to work because if everyone’s clicking on your ads but no one’s actually buying your product, then this strategy isn’t going to work.